 At the heart of early Christian worship was table fellowship.
 Throughout the first three centuries Christian communities gathered once a week for a meal.
-Alan Kreider, The Patient Ferment of the Early Church, 2016, pg 186.
+Alan Kreider, The Patient Ferment of the Early Church: The Improbable Rise of Christianity in the Roman Empire, 2016, pg 186.

 I like that Alan uses the word “communities” rather that “church.”
 Community conveys the idea of one another fellowship much better that church.
 David Stern, in his Complete Jewish Bible does the same thing.
 He translates Jesus’ Word in Matthew 16:18 “I also tell you this: you are Kefa,” [which means `Rock,’] “and on this rock I will build my Community, and the gates of Sh’ol will not overcome it.”
 Howard Snyder wrote a book on this: The Community of the King.

 The Jews of the old covenant broke bread with their own families every Sabbath and every Passover.
 Since the Hebrews were accustomed to breaking bread as worship, they were oriented to praising and worshiping God with one another in the fellowship mode.
 Breaking bread with others is a sign of fellowship.
 Those who turned to Messiah Jesus after the outpouring of the Holy Spirit gathered weekly in homes and celebrated the Lord’s Supper in worship with family and fellow saints.